 AFTER THE COMPLETED BUDGET KITCHEN MAKEOVER

 That's it!
 A super simple DIY project that completely changed the look of the space.
-Check back soon for how we painted the kitchen cabinets and see our DIY shiplap which is the same method we used for our island in the kitchen, as well.
+Click here for how we painted our kitchen cabinets and see our DIY shiplap which is the same method we used for our island in the kitchen, as well.